ibm-cloud-docs/log-analysis/agent/config_agent_linux.md

 {:important: .important}
 {:note: .note}

-# Connecting a LogDNA agent to a Linux Ubuntu or Debian
+# Connecting a logging agent to a Linux Ubuntu or Debian
 {: #config_agent_linux}

-The LogDNA agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
-After you provision an instance of {{site.data.keyword.la_full}}, you must configure a LogDNA agent for each log source that you want to monitor.
+The logging agent is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
+After you provision an instance of {{site.data.keyword.la_full}}, you must configure a logging agent for each log source that you want to monitor.
 {:shortdesc}

-## Configuring a LogDNA agent on Linux Ubuntu or Debian
+## Configuring a logging agent on Linux Ubuntu or Debian
 {: #config_agent_linux_steps}

 To configure your Ubuntu server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent`.
-The LogDNA agent reads log files from */var/log*, and forwards the log data to your LogDNA instance.
+The logging agent reads log files from */var/log*, and forwards the log data to your LogDNA instance.

 To configure your Ubuntu server to forward logs to your LogDNA instance, complete the following steps from an Ubuntu terminal:

-1. Install the LogDNA agent.
+1. Install the logging agent.
 Run the following commands:

     ```
     echo "deb https://repo.logdna.com stable main" | sudo tee /etc/apt/sources.list.d/logdna.list